 This reads as though other anti-vaccine activists helped her found a pathologist friendly to anti-vaccine views and willing to tell her what she wanted to hear (for a fee – as she emphasized – out of pocket).
 There’s no indication there was anything new or different that would support rejecting the views of the first, unbiased examiner that performed the actual autopsy.
 Even that pathologist appeared to have highlighted the long interval between the vaccine and the death, and suggested that the maximum time for a link is 72 hours – so even this anti-vaccine friendly source did not support their beliefs.

-But they would need extraordinary evidence to overcome the barriers that the timing gap, the non-supportive autopsy, and the lack of actual evidence of a link place in their way to claim a link to vaccine.
-Maybe they have such extraordinary evidence.
+But they would need extraordinary evidence to overcome the barriers that the timing gap, the non-supportive autopsy, and the lack of actual evidence of a link to claim a link to the vaccine.
+Maybe they have such extraordinary evidence, but there doesn’t appear to be any.
 More likely they have something that is far weaker, but that they can latch on to confirm their belief.

 The bigger picture

-In contrast, diphtheria and tetanus have a 10% mortality rate even with the best available modern treatment, even though the diseases themselves are now rare, thanks to vaccine.
-Pertussis is back, and can have serious complications, especially in young babies.
+In contrast, diphtheria and tetanus have a 10% mortality rate even with the best available modern treatment, even though the diseases themselves are now rare, thanks to the vaccine.
+Pertussis is back and can have serious complications, especially in young babies.

 It’s hard not to be affected by a frightening story.
 But our children deserve better than to be left without protection because of a tragedy blamed on vaccines.
 We want to minimize tragedies, not increase them – and vaccinating is the way to do that.